 How much does Acorns cost?

-Acorns charges flat rate subscription fees for each of their three subscription tiers:
+Acorns charges flat rate subscription fees for each of their two subscription tiers:

 - Acorns Family – $5/month: In addition to personal, retirement, and checking accounts, this plan comes with custodial investment accounts for children.